-Allow to rise in the warmest room of the house until it has doubled in size, usually @ 2 hours.
+Allow the dough to rise in the warmest room of the house until it has doubled in size, usually about 2 hours.countertop

-Turn on to a large cutting board or other work area, punch down and form a rectangle.
+Turn on to a large cutting board or countertop, punch down and form a rectangle.

 You may want to sprinkle some flour on the board depending on the stickiness of the dough.

-Then take the strips and cut to form in to rolls (@ 2x3in).
+Then take the strips and cut to form into rolls (2 x 3 inch).
 Handle the dough as gently as possible when forming the rolls, it helps to rub some flour on your hands.

 Coat a baking sheet with cooking spray and place the rolls on it, leaving a bit of space between them.

-(At this point, you can put the pan in the fridge if you are not ready to bake the rolls then pull it out @ 45 minutes before baking to allow to rise).
+(At this point, you can put the pan in the fridge if you are not ready to bake the rolls then pull it out @ 45 minutes before baking to allow rising).